 Spasticity after TBI can be a painful condition.
 However, it is treatable.

-As communication improves between the central nervous system improves, your spasticity should decrease.
-With enough persistence, you can hopefully relearn to relax your muscles again.
+As communication improves within the central nervous system, your spasticity should decrease.
+With enough persistence, you can hopefully train your muscles to relax again.